ftsrg-bta/lab-ethereum/guide.md

 ---

 This is a supplementary guide for the [Blockchain Technologies and Applications (VIMIAV17)](http://inf.mit.bme.hu/edu/courses/blockchain/) course at the [Budapest University of Technology and Economics](http://www.bme.hu/?language=en).
-The purpose of this document is to give a brief introduction into developing smart contracts for the Ethereum blockchain in the Solidity language.
+The purpose of this document is to give a brief introduction into developing smart contracts for the Ethereum blockchain using the Solidity language.
 For more information, please follow the links in the document.

 ## Ethereum basics